actions/setup-dotnet/README.md

 **Multiple version installation**

-In case of a multiple version installation, `dotnet-version` contains the latest version that is installed by the action.
+In case of a multiple version installation, the `dotnet-version` output contains the latest version that is installed by the action.

 ```yaml
     - uses: actions/setup-dotnet@v3